gol2em/polynomial-solver/SETUP.md

 ### Custom Library Paths

-If libraries are not installed globally (e.g., on dedicated servers without admin rights):
+If libraries are not installed globally (e.g., on dedicated servers without admin rights), you can specify custom paths.

-#### Specify Custom Paths
+#### Method 1: Individual Library Paths (Recommended)

+Specify the root directory for each library:

 ```bash
 mkdir build && cd build